Common Beginner Runner Struggles

 Motivation.
 This goes hand in hand with confidence.
 I have plenty of ideas and techniques for you.

 Nutrition and hydration: Beginners ask how they need to change their diet.
-That’s an easy answer.
+I have an easy answer.

 The Overwhelm: Too much to think about.
 Too much to know.
 I’ll break it down and simplify it.